ohliumliu/connectingdots/learning/spark_standalone.md

 PYSPARK_DRIVER_PYTHON=jupyter PYSPARK_DRIVER_PYTHON_OPTS=notebook pyspark
 # start jupyter notebook at localhost:8888
 PYSPARK_DRIVER_PYTHON=jupyter PYSPARK_DRIVER_PYTHON_OPTS="notebook --ip=0.0.0.0 --port=8080 --no-browser" pyspark
-# use this line to provide a notebook server on cloud 9
+# use this line to provide a notebook server on cloud 9. address is username-repo.c9users.io:8080
 ```
 #### Connect remotely
 After starting pyspark with jupyter notebook as the driver, ssh from another PC with port forwarding 8888 to localhost:8888.
 The other PC can get access to jupyter notebook from `localhost:8888`.